DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/TemplateInspector/TI-Batch-Actions.md

 ---

-# Batch Actions
+# Delete and Batch Actions

 Template Inspector enables you to perform batch operations on multiple objects simultaneously, significantly improving efficiency when managing large numbers of objects.
+The batch action feature allows you to select multiple instances and change the assignment of objects from a dropdown selection for all selected inputs at once.
+Additionally, you can delete objects from the drawing after ensuring they are unused.

 ## Overview

-Batch actions allow you to:
+Delete and batch actions allow you to:
+- Select multiple instances simultaneously
+- Change object assignments from dropdown selection for all selected inputs at once
+- Delete unused objects from the drawing
 - Update multiple objects at once
 - Apply consistent changes across objects
 - Save time with efficient batch operations